dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/zeebe-command.md

 The data parameters are:

-- `workflowInstanceKey` - the workflow instance key
+- `processInstanceKey` - the process instance key

 ##### Response